quixio/quix-streams/docs/advanced/serialization.md

 ```

 ## Avro
+Apache Avro is a row-based binary serialization format data.
+Avro stores the schema in JSON format alongside the data, enabling efficient processing and schema evolution.

+You can learn more the Apache Avro format [here](https://avro.apache.org/docs/).
 The Avro serializer and deserializer need to be passed explicitly.

 In the current version, the schema must be provided manually.